got-reload/got-reload/README.md

     - Cannot redefine functions that never return.
 If your whole program runs an event loop that iterates indefinitely over some channels, the new definition of that event loop function will never be invoked because the old one never returned.
     - Cannot redefine `main` or `init` functions (even if you could, it would have no effect.
 Your program has already started, so these functions have already executed.)

-- Current practical limitations (things we hope to eventually work around)
+- Current practical limitations (things we be able to eventually work around)

     - You cannot change function signatures.
-    - You cannot redefine types (add/remove/change fields).
+    - You cannot redefine types (add/remove/change fields) or add new types.
     - You cannot add new package-scope variables or constants during a reload (this should be easy to fix, just haven't gotten to it).
     - You cannot gain new module dependencies during a reload.
 That said, you _can_ import any package that your module _already_ imports transitively.
 So if X imports Y and you only import X, then you can later import Y without issue.
 You can also import any package in the standard library, which is already built-in to Yaegi.
     - You cannot reload any symbols in the `main` package.
 You can work around this by just copying your current `main` code to (for example) grl_main, exporting `main` as `Main`, and rewriting your real `main` to just call `grl_main.Main()`.
 Eventually we'll teach the filter how to do this for you. ([Issue 5](https://github.com/got-reload/got-reload/issues/5))

+- Known bugs

+    - Updating variables in reloaded code directly has some bugs.
+You can't always just use `foo`, sometimes you have use `*&foo`.

+      got-reload could rewrite every mention of the former into the latter, but I'd rather just define the problem well enough to submit an issue to Yaegi and get them to fix it.
+So far that has been kind of elusive.
+    - got-reload/Yaegi have problems with packages referred to by aliases (`import foo "github.com/path/to/bar"`).
+    - Sufficiently large Gio programs have problems with some packages, like gioui.org/widget/material.
+Not sure what's going on there yet; it works fine in the giodemo repository.

 ## Who came up with this harebrained idea?